 Facilities and equipment

 Temperature controlled laboratory (22 oC) with a cold room dedicated for protein crystallization is located at the Faculty of Biochemistry and Molecular Medicine at the Kontinkangas campus of University of Oulu.
-The protein crystallization laboratory is equipped with TTP Lab Tech Mosquito LCP nanodispenser for setting-up crystallization experiments, TECAN pipetting robot for liquid handling, two Formulatrix Rock Imagers for imaging of the crystallization experiments and several microscopes for inspection of crystallization drops.
+The protein crystallization laboratory is equipped with TTP Lab Tech Mosquito LCP nanodispenser and Echo 650 acoustic dispenser for setting-up crystallization experiments, TECAN, Mantis and Janus pipetting robots for liquid handling, two Formulatrix Rock Imagers for imaging of the crystallization experiments and several microscopes for inspection of crystallization drops.
 The Zeiss Discovery V8 microscope with a motorized stage and a CMOS camera connected to a PC is for documentation of the crystallization results.
 Dedicated areas, equipment and tools are available for crystal storage, handling, shipment to synchrotrons and in house data collection.